latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Eblen Charities assistance programs.
+Eblen Charities assistance programs in Buncombe County

-Food programs from Eblen Charities
+Free food programs from Eblen Charities

 As part of Eblen Charities mission, they work to assist struggling adults, children and families with accessing comprehensive nutrition services.
 The staff from Eblen strive to help the less fortunate and provide them free food.
-The focus is on those from the Buncombe community who are hungry, elderly, ill, and/or and disabled.
-Through valued partnerships with local churches, Ingles Markets, area credit and schools, Hearts with Hands and Meals on Wheels, Eblen Nutrition's school snack, grocery, student backpack, and lunch programs supply free groceries, food and more to those in need each year.
-The non-profit's various food programs are described in more detail below:
+The focus is on those from the Buncombe County community who are hungry, elderly, ill, and/or and disabled.

 The Buncombe County and Asheville City School System partner with the charity on the Food for Thought School Breakfast and Lunch.
 This can offer assistance to all children who cannot afford breakfast and/or lunch during the school day, but and are still not eligible for the federal government free or low-price lunch program.
 All children from low income families are eligible for the program, with referrals made to Eblen Charities by area schools.
 Each child enrolled receives help.
 This can include a prepaid lunch card or snack.

-A good number of families from the area are financially unable to provide snacks for their children to bring to school.
+• A good number of families from the area are financially unable to provide snacks for their children to bring to school.
 The Food for Thought Snack Program provides tens of thousands of snacks to local children at no cost.
 This is done with partners such as Hearts with Hands, Sunrise Kiwanis Club, North Buncombe Kiwanis Club, Credit Unions of Western North Carolina, Carolinas Credit Union Foundation, Ingles Markets Biltmore Farms, and Manna Food Bank.

 The Hearts with Hands/Eblen Back-Pack Bunch Program is a multiple-county- service that provides another source of free food for students to take home on weekends and during school vacations.
 Each participating child or teenager is given a backpack filled with a supply of ready-to-eat or easy-to-prepare meals as a supplement for times when school-provided meals are not available.

-Created in partnership with the Director of the Buncombe County Department of Social Services, the Food Stamp Intervention Program assists participants and those that have recently applied.
+Created in partnership with the Director of the Buncombe County Department of Social Services, the Eblen Charities Food Stamp Intervention Program assists participants and those that have recently applied.
 It will help them during times when they are waiting for their SNAP food stamps cards to arrive.
 The main concern is for families who may be going hungry at such times.
 DSS joined Eblen Charities, Hearts with Hands, Ingles Markets, and others in providing assistance with bridging the gap between hunger and help in western North Carolina.

 Emergency rental and housing assistance is part of the Homeless Prevention and Rapid Rehousing resources.
 This is a federal-funded program providing short and mid-term assistance with housing and financial issues.
 Not only is rent help offered, but there may also be funds to pay a security deposit and more.
 It is for individuals who are homeless or at risk of being homeless.